Reversal theory: Origins

-Reversal theory was initially developed primarily by British psychologist Dr. Michael Apter and psychiatrist Dr. Ken Smith in the mid-1970s.
+Reversal theory was initially developed primarily by British psychologist Michael Apter and psychiatrist Ken Smith in the mid-1970s.
 The starting point was Smith's recognition of a personality dimension which he believed had been largely overlooked but was of critical importance in understanding certain kinds of pathology.
-He coined the terms 'telic' and 'paratelic' to describe the endpoints of this dimension, which could be described in less precise language as the dimension of serious to playful.
-Apter made a fundamental change to this idea by suggesting that we were not dealing here with enduring traits but with passing states.
+He coined the terms telic and paratelic to describe the endpoints of this dimension, which can be defined to as the dimension from serious to playful.
+Apter developed the theory by suggesting that this dimension contains changing states, as opposed to enduring traits.